Notchripoff/Xclone/README.md

 # Xclone

-A twitter or X clone that works like shit
+A twitter or X clone that works like poop